 At Mito Red we have a full 2 year warranty.
-If you have any issues whatsoever, we will pay for the shipping back to us so we can address the concern.
-We have facilities in the USA and Asia - on our roadmap for 2020 is to add locations in Canada and the EU.
+Our warranty and returns policies can be read here.
+We currently have facilities in the USA and Asia - on our road-map for 2020 is to add locations in Canada and the EU.
 We aim to expand our global footprint to better serve our customers.

 60 Day NO RISK Trial Period - Mito Red Light® is the only major company in this space that does not charge a restocking fee for elective returns.
 We are so confident you will love your device and keep it, we would not even think of charging a 25% restocking fee on the occasional return.
 Unfortunately other companies will aggressively advertise a "trial period", while leaving in the fine print they plan on keeping 15-25% of your money if you are not satisfied with their product and decide to return it.